 It’s no surprise that your vehicle will drive better if all the wheels are pointed in the same direction.
-That’s called wheel alignment.
+That’s possible through wheel alignment service.
 If your wheels are out of alignment you may notice that your vehicle pulls to one side or the other.

 Something that you won’t notice right away, but you will if you keep driving when you’re out of alignment, is that your tires are wearing unevenly and fairly quickly..
 That’s because when the vehicle is pulling to one side, you have to steer it back straight.
 The outside of the tire just wears out fast because you’re constantly turning, which can be very exhausting on a long road trip – fighting to keep the vehicle going straight down the road.